jonathonharrell/mirionline/README.md

 #### Bugs
  - Logout should disconnect from socket
- - Dist/production: Injector task not removing unneeded script calls (possibly windows only issue)

 #### Design
  - Color Scheme
- - Separate out footer and header so we're not calling them from every template

 #### Assets
  - Parralax background for auth views